 - Shu Mai Dumplings: Steamed dumplings filled with Chinese mushrooms, fresh ginger, spring onions, and Chinese seasonings.

-- Stir-fry Beef With Oyster Sauce: Thin slice of beef steak are marinated, and then finished off with Chinese mushrooms and snow peas in a special sauce in this recipe.
+- Stir-fry Beef With Oyster Sauce: Thin slices of beef steak are marinated, and then finished off with Chinese mushrooms and snow peas in a special sauce.

 - Stir-fry Mushrooms in Oyster Sauce: Strained liquid from soaking the Chinese mushrooms forms the base of the oyster-flavored sauce, which also includes dark soy sauce and Chinese rice wine.